JakeBolgerTUD/GamesEngines1Assignment/README.md

 # GamesEngines1Assignment
 Games engines 1 Assignment Jake Bolger C18395341  - Procedural Generation / Audio Visualizer

-For my GE1 assignment I plan on creating an audio visualizer that responds to microphone input rather than the usual response to just music.
+For my GE1 assignment I plan on creating an game that allows user to dodge obstacles like an endless runner.
-This audio visualizer will be in a procedurally generated Scene/Terrain e.g. a forest, mountains, desert, city.
+This game will be in a procedurally generated Scene/Terrain e.g. a forest, mountains, desert, city.
 I plan to make this as visually stunning as possible.

 Guide to Procedural generation to possibly use https://gamedevacademy.org/complete-guide-to-procedural-level-generation-in-unity-part-1/